shapely/shapely/docs/manual.rst

   .. method:: strtree.query(goem)

-    Returns a list of all geometries in the `strtree` whose extents intersect the extents of `goem`.
+    Returns a list of all geometries in the `strtree` whose extents intersect the extent of `geom`.
 This means that a subsequent search through the returned subset using the desired binary predicate (eg. intersects, crosses, contains, overlaps) may be necessary to further filter the results according to their specific spatial relationships.